Rubber Stripper Rings for Metal Slitting Applications

 Bonded rubber rings

-Nordic can bond rubber to new or existing spacers in our facility.
+Nordic Company can bond rubber to new or existing spacers in our facility.
 We’ve had great success with our technique and with the performance of our rings.

 Rubber rings permanently bonded to steel spacers is a great way to improve a number of nagging problems.
 They will never get loose and go around like a hula hoop.
 Your regrinder will be able to hold better diameter accuracy and circularity because he won’t have your rings going around like a hula hoop either.
 Your personnel will be handing 1 piece rather than 2 (spacer and ring).

-On the other hand, you’ve got to send spacers and the rubbers bonded out for grinding, so might need more tooling.
-And, when it comes time for new knives, you’ll have to send the spacers to Nordic to have the old rubber removed and new rubber applied.
-Either that has to be done during shut down maintenance, or you’ll need more tooling to cover things while they are in our shop.
+On the other hand, you’ve got to send spacers and the rubbers bonded out for grinding, so you might need more tooling.
+And, when it comes time for new knives, you’ll have to send the spacers to Nordic Company to have the old rubber removed and new rubber applied.

 We can help you to plan a conversion or to recover your existing spacers.